 Meyerhoff Scholars are selected for their interests in the sciences, engineering, mathematics, or computer science and their plans to pursue a Ph.D. or combined M.D./Ph.D. in the sciences or engineering.
 The selection committee considers academic performance, standardized test scores, recommendation letters, and proven commitment to community service.

-To be considered, applicants must be nominated to the program; most frequently by high school administrators, guidance counselors, or teachers.
-Deserving students may also be nominated by other adults who are influential in their educational and personal lives, including pastors and mentors.
+Historically, application to the Meyerhoff Program was initiated through nomination.
+While it is no longer a requirement to be nominated for our program, it is highly encouraged.
+Nominations are most frequently submitted by high school administrators, guidance counselors, or teachers.
+Deserving students may also be nominated by other adults who are influential in their educational and personal lives, including community leaders and mentors.

 The typical application and selection process is as follows:

-- September 1 Meyerhoff staff send letters to principals and guidance counselors, explaining eligibility criteria and how to access the online nomination forms.
+- September 15 Nomination letters are sent to principals and guidance counselors, explaining eligibility criteria and how to access the online nomination forms.

-- October 15 All nominations are to be postmarked or received by the Meyerhoff office.
-Applications to the Meyerhoff Scholars Program are sent directly to the nominee’s home address once nominations are received.
+- October 15 All nominations are to be received by the Meyerhoff office.
+Once nominations are received correspondence encouraging students to apply to the Meyerhoff Scholars Program are sent directly to the nominee’s mailing address.

-- April 15 Admission decision letters are mailed to all applicants.
+- April 15 Meyerhoff decision letters are mailed to all applicants.

 - May 1 Students accept or reject admission invitations.
 This deadline includes students who applied under early action.